HuangChiEn/easy_config/pypi_pkg/README.md

 ---

 ### 🚧 TODO list :
-0. Release known issue area in v2.6.0 and add more integration test..
-1. Tag v2.6.x as stable version.
-2. Next version v3.0 is under development, stateless interface will be introduced as one of new features
+1. Next version v3.0 is under development, stateless interface will be introduced as one of new features
-3. Nested argument intepolation may be one of features in v3.0
-4. You can preview the v3.0 prototype of codebase under ./dev folder
+2. You can preview the v3.0 prototype of codebase under ./dev folder

 ---